-appraisal A forward-looking assessment of an intervention's potential benefits and disbenefits, often as part of decision-making and portfolio management. counterfactual The view of what would have happened anyway, in the absence of the intervention, used for comparing with the intervention's results. evaluation A backwards-looking assessment of an actual intervention's benefits and disbenefits. ex ante See Appraisal ex post See Evaluation impact A longer term consequence, often driven more indirectly by the intervention and subject to numerous other causes.
+appraisal A forward-looking assessment of an intervention's potential benefits and disbenefits often as part of decision-making and portfolio management. counterfactual The view of what would have happened anyway, in the absence of the intervention, used for comparing with the intervention's results. evaluation A backwards-looking assessment of an actual intervention's benefits and disbenefits. ex ante See Appraisal ex post See Evaluation impact A longer term consequence, often driven more indirectly by the intervention and subject to numerous other causes.
 Impacts can be intended or unintended, positive or negative.
 Examples could include increased employment and economic growth, improved quality of life for residents etc. intervention A policy, programme or project that intends to effect change.
 On HUB-IN, this is defined for each city as they develop their Roadmaps and Action Plans which specify what change they intend to make, and how, in practical tangible terms. outcome A short- or medium-term consequence, often driven directly by the intervention's outputs and measurable within project timeframes.
 Outcomes can be intended or unintended, positive or negative.
-Examples could include changes in business maturity, employee skills, citizen awareness and behaviours etc. output The direct products or services delivered, or participation generated by the intervention.
-Examples could include the number of training workshops delivered, the number of cycling facilities built, the number of downloads of an entrepreneurial app etc.
+Examples could include changes in business maturity, employee skills, citizen awareness and behaviours etc.